edsonayllon/Opera-Merch-Design/README.md

 # Opera-Merch-Design

-Cryptocurrencies are run by several computers agreeing by a consensus algorithm.
+Cryptocurrencies are run by several computers coming to agreement through a consensus algorithm.
 This consensus algorithm is what allows these digital currencies to be decentralized.
 Consensus algorithms include:

 - Proof of Work (Bitcoin)
 - Proof of Stake (EOS and soon Ethereum)